 escalate disputes between Switching Data Service Providers relating to the Switching Arrangements to the REC Performance Assurance Board;

-establish and manage the overall service reporting process for the Switching Arrangements, working with Switching Data Service Providers to collate data on the performance of the Switching Arrangements and provide performance measurement reports to Market Participants, Switching Data Service Providers, the REC Performance Assurance Board and (on request) the Authority;
+establish and manage the overall service reporting process for the Switching Service Management arrangements and provide performance measurement reports to the REC Performance Assurance Board and (on request) the Authority (as described in the Switching Operator Service Definition);

 provide reports to individual Market Participants, on request, relating to data held on the Central Switching Service (as described in the CSS Service Definition) ;

-develop an end-to-end business continuity and disaster recovery plan for the Switching Arrangements with input from Switching Data Service Providers for the relevant sections.
-The Switching Operator shall co-ordinate the review of this plan with the Switching Data Service Providers in order to protect the continuity of the Switching Arrangements and minimise the impact on services in the event of a disaster;

-ensure that the business continuity and disaster recovery plans of the Switching Data Service Providers interface as appropriate, and co-ordinate an annual end-to-end business continuity and disaster recovery exercise with the Switching Data Service Providers in respect of the Switching Arrangements;

-ensure that all identified risks and issues in respect of the Switching Arrangements are analysed to identify the impact and to ensure that a solution is found, or mitigation measure put in place to resolve threats and to add each risk to an end to end risk register;
+ensure that all identified risks and issues in respect of the Switching Arrangements are analysed to identify the impact and to ensure that a solution is found, or mitigation measure put in place to resolve threats and to add each risk to an end to end risk register; and

-in addition to the requirements under Paragraph 3, to facilitate access to service announcements and communications by making this information available via the Switching Portal, to provide such information by email (or other mechanism as agreed between the relevant parties) to Market Participants and other interested parties who have requested it; and
+in addition to the requirements under Paragraph 3, to facilitate access to service announcements and communications by making this information available via the Switching Portal, to provide such information by email (or other mechanism as agreed between the relevant parties) to Market Participants and other interested parties who have requested it.

-arrange quarterly strategy meetings with all Switching Data Service Providers to consider continual improvement initiatives.

 Additional Switching Data Service Provider Responsibilities

-Switching Data Service Providers have a role in each of the processes detailed within this Service Management Schedule.
+Switching Data Service Providers have a role in each of the processes detailed within this REC Schedule.

 Each Switching Data Service Provider shall be responsible for its own parts of the Switching Arrangements and shall manage its own Systems, processes and tools to support these.

-Without limiting the other obligations set out in this Service Management Schedule, each Switching Data Service Provider shall:
+Without limiting the other obligations set out in this REC Schedule, each Switching Data Service Provider shall:

 design, build, test and maintain their services, Systems, processes and tools in accordance with Good Industry Practice;

-use the Switching Service Management System, in accordance with Paragraph 6.4, to support switching activity;
+use the Switching Service Management System, in accordance with Paragraph 7, to support Switching activity;

-provide a service desk facility to interact with the Switching Service Desk and provide first, second and third line support where required in accordance with this Service Management Schedule, ensuring that all switching-related tickets are kept up to date on the Switching Service Management System and queries are resolved in timescales to enable Service Levels to be met;
+provide first, second and third line support where required in accordance with this REC Schedule, ensuring that all switching-related tickets are kept up to date on the Switching Service Management System and queries are resolved in timescales to enable Service Levels to be met;

 provide system status information to the Switching Service Desk at the start of each day and whenever the status changes, to support a Switching Arrangements dashboard for Market Participants;

-identify, create and deliver regular training and produce knowledge and access to data to enable the Switching Service Desk to respond to queries;

-work with the Switching Operator to ensure that all knowledge articles are reviewed with reasonable frequency to ensure they are relevant, accurate and up-to-date;

-provide to the Switching Operator a Major Switching Incident communications contact list and rota of appropriately qualified individuals that are available to be contacted and deployed to Major Switching Incident teams and who will support root cause analysis post resolution;
+provide to the Switching Operator a Major Switching Incident communications contact list and rota of appropriately authorised individuals that are available to be contacted and deployed to Major Switching Incident teams and who will support root cause analysis post resolution;